ScaleIT-ORG/sidecar-registration/README.md

 2. Configure config.env

-3.1 run "docker-compose up" to start the script as standalone
+Markup : 3.
+How to use:

-3.2 or add
+		1 Run "docker-compose up" to start the script as standalone 2 Or add

 ```
   sidecarregistration:
     build: ./sidecar-registration/